Costa Rica Mountain Homes for Sale: Your Guide to Elevated Living in Guanacaste & Beyond

 The process usually includes search, offer, deposit, purchase agreement, due diligence, contract, and closing with a notary–attorney.
 Due diligence should verify title through the National Registry, boundaries, legal servidumbres, road access, water concessions, building permits, slope stability, and permitted footprints.
 Mountain properties in Costa Rica often have legal and environmental considerations due to terrain and climate; foreign buyers must navigate local infrastructure and legal regulations.

 Most buyers in Costa Rica purchase property through a newly formed corporation, such as an S.A. or SRL, to protect against personal liability and support inheritance planning.
 Foreign buyers must obtain a DIMEX legal identification number for property transactions through immigration.
-Buying a mountain home valued at $150,000 or more allows foreigners to apply for temporary residency under the investor category.
+Some buyers choose to explore Costa Rica residency options after purchasing property, but residency requirements and eligibility criteria should be reviewed with a qualified immigration professional.

 Annual property taxes in Costa Rica are low, at 0.25% of the registered municipal value.
 Work with a local attorney and agent; straightforward closings often take 30–60 days.

-Many Costa Rica mountain homes can become income assets through vacation rentals or long-term leases.
+Mountain homes in Costa Rica can serve as both lifestyle properties and long-term investments.
+Properties with scenic views, good road access, reliable utilities, and proximity to attractions often generate the strongest buyer interest and rental demand.
 Costa Rica’s real estate market benefits from sustainable eco-tourism and remote worker migration, contributing to steady annual price appreciation, but the Costa Rican real estate market moves slowly, with mountain properties often considered long-term investments.

 Real estate in Costa Rica’s beach towns is typically more liquid compared to mountain properties, which may have a niche buyer pool.
 Mountain properties in Costa Rica are listed and transacted primarily in U.S. Dollars.
 Entry-level mountain homes in Costa Rica typically range from $100,000 to $250,000, while luxury estates can exceed $2 million.
 Price tiers depend on altitude, infrastructure, views, and proximity to town.